NLnetLabs/domain/README.md

 ## Contributing

 If you have comments, proposed changes, or would like to contribute, please open an issue.

-Given that things are very early and in flux, a PR without an issue first may or may not be a good idea.
-The current code may lag behind the several changes of mind I’ve had in figuring out the best way to do things.
+## Licensing

+`domain` is distributed under the terms of the MIT license.
+See LICENSE for details.